 - Bone Marrow: 1-3 ml in EDTA (lavender top vacutainer).
 Keep at room temperature.

 - Extracted RNA: 1 microgram (minimum), suspended in water.
 Store at -20°C. Ship on minimum of 10 lb of dry ice in insulated container by overnight courier.
+We can only accept RNA isolated in a CLIA-certified laboratory or a laboratory meeting equivalent requirements as determined by the College of American Pathologists and/or the Centers for Medicare and Medicaid Services.

 - Fresh Frozen Lymph Node Tissue: 50-150 mg (0.15-2.0 cm3) fresh tissue snap-frozen.
 Store at -20°C. Ship on minimum of 10 lb of dry ice in insulated container by overnight courier.